dickydolittle/ublacklist-reach-plc/README.md

 # ublacklist-reach-plc
-uBlacklist ruleset blocking all Reach plc / Trinity Mirror websites
+uBlacklist ruleset for blocking all Reach Media plc / Trinity Mirror websites from your search results when used with Ublacklist browser extension